 - Raise your awareness of data protection compliance by attending one of our workshops.

-- Practically assess how POPI impacts you and your organisation by doing an impact assessment.
+- Practically assess how POPI impacts you and your organisation by doing a personal information impact assessment.

 - Comply with POPI in a practical and effective manner by asking for our assistance or joining the Michalsons Data Protection Programme.